> > Health During Hunt

 • Avoid street vendored food and drink, especially ice cream.

-• Avoid ice in drinks unless bar facilities look OK.
+• Avoid ice in drinks unless the bar or serving facilities are professional and hygienic.

-• Avoid buffet meals where it looks like the food has been lying around a long time.
+• Avoid buffet meals where it looks like the food may have been lying around a long time.

 • Employ strict hygiene measures in public toilets especially - use hot air driers or paper towels, not soggy communal towels.

 • Keep out of rivers and waterhole water.
-If you do go in to help retrieve a hippo or crocodile, dry off quickly and take a fresh shower as soon as possible.
+If you do go in to help retrieve your hippo or crocodile, dry off quickly and take a fresh shower as soon as possible.

 • If you need to make a short wade across water, your black plastic bin bags may come in useful to wear on your legs.
 (See Packing List)